TrapAlice/Battle/README.md

 Todo:
 - Gain items/gold at the end of battles
 - Have abilities to use
-- Have items
 - Various types of equipment
 - Inventory panel
 - Player having more stats
   - Able to level up